 Reputation-management companies offer a variety of packages.
 They range from one-time charges of thousands of dollars, to monthly charges of thousands of dollars.
 If you are already dealing with an SEO company or a marketing agency that you trust, talk with them first if your online reputation needs rescuing.
 Before you hire any company, assess what is a fair price and ask each company exactly what they will do for you and by when.
 Interview a few companies and ask very specific questions so that you are confident that the company you hire will get the job done.
 Then be patient and let them do their job.

 Most of us tend not to worry about a problem until we have one.
 We are all busy and want to be smart about how we spend our time and money.
 By taking the steps I have outlined above, you can drive more traffic to your website or office and establish a more prominent and positive online presence.
-However, hiring an SEO company to market you and your firm will give you more immediate results and may prevent your having to rescue your reputation in the future.
+However, hiring an SEO company to market you and your firm will give you more immediate results and may prevent you from having to rescue your reputation in the future.

 At a minimum, monitor your name and your law firm’s name by subscribing to Google Alerts, so that you may be notified of negative comments as soon as possible.
 You can do so at www.google.com/alerts.
 Google will send an alert to your e-mail whenever it finds a web page with your name on it.